|Philip Gregory Marsh, Ph.D.|

 Carried out all computer work having to do with the operation of The Jameson Restaurant, Saloon and Inn, from May 1999 through August 2000.
 This involved all bookkeeping functions, including payroll, taxes, accounts receivable and payable, and daily sales summaries.
 The position also involved internet and desktop publishing, as well as innkeeping and guest hospitality.

-Worked in various forest environments with hand and power tools as a trail crew member subcontracted to the Forest Service, and as a forest worker for Shoshone County’s Wildland Urban Interface Fire Mitigation program, Nov 2002 to present.
+Worked in various forest environments with hand and power tools as a trail crew member subcontracted to the Forest Service, and as a forest worker for Shoshone County’s Wildland Urban Interface Fire Mitigation program, November 2002 through August 2011.
 Promoted to Crew Supervisor in 2006.

 Directed and monitored the work of six subcontractors in accordance with an Army contract to build a Chemical-Biological Mass Spectrometer capable of detecting chemical and biological threat agents at subtoxic concentrations.
 Developed methods to classify pyrolysis mass spectra by feature recognition using sets of equivalent binary rule trees developed from multivariate analysis of MS and MS/MS data acquired on triple quadrupole and ion trap systems.Mass spectrometer operation